 Work on your story

 Before you can step onto any stage you need to know your story, not just your own personal story (of which you should have already created a bio for) but your business story.
 Know the “why?”, “how?”, “where?”, “who?” behind your business.
-Create a compelling narrative that highlights your expertise but also enamours the audience.
+Create a compelling narrative that highlights your expertise but also enamors the audience.
 This is not about being fake or copying anyone else’s style, this is about being bold in the way you speak about your brand story.
 Try to be original too – when you tell your story, give your speech or presentation try to make it memorable – that could mean sharing an anecdote, using humour (tactfully) or encouraging audience participation.
+Learn the art of being yourself and you will become a truly confident public speaker.

 Know your subject matter